Jasmine Kennedie: Personal life

-Jasmine Kennedie is based in Brooklyn, New York City.
+Jasmine Kennedie was previously based in Brooklyn, New York City, now Washington, D.C.
 She came out as a trans woman during the filming of Drag Race.
 She received praise from civil rights groups for deciding to come out on a popular television show, according to CNN.
 Before doing drag, Jasmine played soccer for eight years, as well as swimming and diving for three additional years.
 She was diagnosed with ADHD.